manisabri/pyclips/README.md

+#IT IS A WORK IN PROGRESS (OR NOT) TO PORT PYCLIPS TO PY 3.5.
+IT STILL HAS ISSUES.

 # PyCLIPS

 This is a reboot of PyCLIPS on GitHub, as git and GitHub have become my favourite tools for developement.